 Testers are integrated into the team ensuring all individual features and bug fixes are tested as soon as development is complete.
 When features and bug fixes are combined into a release, the release is tested in a dedicated testing environment using a mix of automated and manual methods.
 Security tools are used as part of this testing phase to identify issues against the OWASP top 10 security vulnerabilities.

 When a release is ready it is passed through a formal change control process to provide appropriate levels of authorization.
-All releases are communicated to customers via the OpenAthens status page with additional communications where there is a material impact on customers.
-Release notes are published in the OpenAthens documentation site to detail new features and issue resolution.
+All releases are communicated to customers via the OpenAthens status page (https://status.openathens.net/) with additional communications where there is a material impact on customers.
+Release notes are published in the OpenAthens documentation site to detail new features and issues resolution.

 Post-release, applications are carefully monitored for any unexpected changes in behavior.
 This enables a rapid response to any issues.

-The day to day operation of OpenAthens is the responsibility of a dedicated in-house team supported by Jisc’s extensive operational policies and procedures.
+The day-to-day operation of OpenAthens is the responsibility of a dedicated in-house team supported by Jisc’s extensive operational policies and procedures.
 Using the Google Cloud Platform, Google focusses considerable resource and expertise in maintaining and securing the underlying infrastructure.
 This enables the OpenAthens operations team to focus its efforts on managing the service itself.

 OpenAthens is continuously monitored 24/7 for service availability using both uptime and transaction-based checking.
 In addition to the protection provided by GCP, the OpenAthens team monitors for suspicious activity or unexpected patterns of traffic using manual and automated methods.

 To ensure the infrastructure is up to date with the most secure versions available all core applications are patched on a monthly cycle.
 The exception to this rule is if a security vulnerability is discovered that dictates an immediate response, in this scenario emergency patching is carried out as soon as is practical.
 Much of OpenAthens runs in a container-based architecture where a restart automatically triggers an update to the latest available image.
-This enables rapid response to situations requiring rapid patching.
+This enables rapid response to situations requiring immediate patching.

 Regular service management meetings review the performance and future capacity needs of the service.
 The infrastructure enables horizontal and vertical scaling to be implemented with significantly reduced lead times compared to a physical infrastructure.